-There are several methods of cleaning as well as reducing future build ups, while these may seem a little costly at first, these have a dramatic impact on heating bills, as well as lifespan and efficiency of the boiler, and reducing breakdowns.
+There are several methods of cleaning as well as reducing future build-ups, while these may seem a little costly at first, these have a dramatic impact on heating bills, as well as the lifespan and efficiency of the boiler, and reducing breakdowns.

 From the day a heating system is installed it starts to corrode!
 This corrosion is a natural and unavoidable reaction that happens between water, air and metals.
 Even the addition of inhibiting chemicals will not stop this and will only slow the process.

-In 2019, the building regulations amended BS:7593 to include that all new boiler replacements should have the system properly cleaned/flushed and tested prior to fitting and should also include chemical inhibitors and a magnetic filter as a minimum.
+In 2019, the building regulations amended BS:7593 to include that all new boiler replacements should have the system properly cleaned/flushed and tested before fitting and should also include chemical inhibitors and a magnetic filter as a minimum.